-There are certain foods that contain this compound naturally like egg yolk, mushrooms, and fatty fishes like tuna.
-But some foods are also fortified with this vitamin like fortified milk, other dairy products like yoghurts, orange juices, etc. Indeed, the amount of vitamin D in a particular food item is displayed on food labels in packaged foods.
-It can be difficult to get enough vitamin D from your diet, particularly for vegans or people who suffer from lactose intolerant.
-This is why we suggest the inclusion of a variety in your balanced diets.
+Indeed, the amount of vitamin D in a particular food item is displayed on food labels in packaged foods.
+It can be difficult to get enough vitamin D from your diet, particularly for vegans or people who suffer from lactose intolerance.
+This is why we suggest the inclusion of a variety of nutrients in your balanced diet.
 A range of healthy foods among different food groups is always important to eat.

-The daily vitamin D needed varies with age in healthy people.
-You may be suggested with lower or higher doses according to your personal needs once our dieticians check blood levels.
+The daily vitamin D needed varies with age.
+You may be suggested lower or higher doses according to your personal needs once our dieticians check your blood levels.

-The dieticians may ask you to go for a blood test if you have osteoporosis in order to trace the level of Vitamin D. The meal plans can be tailored to the level of vitamin D based on the results for each person.
-That's why we always encourage our clients to discuss your individual needs with our expert nutritionists.
+The dieticians may ask you to go for a blood test if you have osteoporosis to trace the level of Vitamin D. The meal plans can be tailored to the level of vitamin D based on the results for each person.
+That's why we always encourage our clients to discuss their individual needs with our expert nutritionists.

 Most cases of vitamin D toxicity happen when someone overuses vitamin D supplements.
-Excessive sun exposure doesn't cause vitamin D poisoning because the body limits the amount of this vitamin it produces.
+Excessive sun exposure doesn't cause vitamin D poisoning.